-New Orleans style red beans and rice cooked in an instant pot, for an easy and quick way to enjoy a classic dish on a weeknight.
+New Orleans style instant pot red beans and rice for an easy and quick way to enjoy a classic dish on a weeknight.

 This version has the flavor and creamy texture that defines the New Orleans style.
 The smoked turkey (or pork if you are using) adds some real depth and soul to the dish.
 It's that soul that sticks with you even when you don't want to think about it anymore.